kosperera/devcontainers/README.md

 |     | Description
 | --- | ---
 | `azure` | Azure Functions for event-driven development.
 Also includes Core Tools, .NET Core 3.1, and Azurite Emulator.
 | `dotnet` | Ideal for the .NET development.
-Also includes MSSQL, Node.js, and Azure CLI to managing cloud resources.
+Also Node.js, and Azure CLI to managing cloud resources.
+| `dotnet-mssql` | Ideal for the .NET development with MSSQL.
+Includes everything that has `dotnet` definition.
 | `jekyll` | Ideal for GitHub Pages and static website development with Jekyll.
 | `node` | Ideal for the Node and JavaScript development.
 Also includes linters for JS and TS.